Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Duration: Typically 4-8 weeks for ulcer healing

-Side effects: Generally well-tolerated; long-term use may affect nutrient absorption (B12, calcium, magnesium)
+Long-term use may affect nutrient absorption (B12, calcium, magnesium)

-Medications: Ranitidine, famotidine (Pepcid), cimetidine (Tagamet)
+Medications: Famotidine (Pepcid), cimetidine (Tagamet)

 Often used for maintenance after PPI treatment

-Antibiotics (for H. pylori infection):
+Antibiotics (for H. pylori):

-Combination therapy: Typically 2-3 antibiotics plus a PPI
+Combination therapy: Typically 2-3 antibiotics plus PPI

-Common regimens: Amoxicillin + clarithromycin + PPI, or metronidazole + clarithromycin + PPI
+Common regimens: Amoxicillin + clarithromycin + PPI

 Duration: Usually 10-14 days

-Importance: Eradicating H. pylori dramatically reduces ulcer recurrence and cancer risk
+CRITICAL: Eradicating H. pylori dramatically reduces ulcer recurrence and cancer risk

-Sucralfate (Carafate): Forms a protective coating over the ulcer
+Sucralfate (Carafate): Forms protective coating over ulcer

-Misoprostol (Cytotec): Increases protective mucus and bicarbonate production
+Misoprostol (Cytotec): Increases protective mucus/bicarbonate

 Often used when continuing NSAIDs is necessary